tscohen/GrouPy/README.md

 The modules garray and gfunc are used in a quick precomputation stage and run on CPU, while gconv is used to train and test the neural network, and runs on GPU.

-The group convolution has so far only been tested in the Chainer framework, but a (largely untested) tensorflow implementation is available, and the code is written so that porting to theano, torch, or other frameworks is relatively easy.
+We have mostly worked with the Chainer implementation (see [experiments](https://github.com/tscohen/gconv_experiments)) but a unit-tested tensorflow implementation is available, and the code is written so that porting to theano, torch, or other frameworks is relatively easy.
 Most of the complexity of the code is in a precomputation step that generates indices used for transforming the filters, and this step can be shared by every deep learning framework.
 The rest is a basic indexing operation.

 ## Setup